pro-jfk/mko-solo-ops/README.md

 1. Setting up a cluster or cloud platform is rarely necessary for solo projects and often adds unnecessary complexity.
 2. Many tools are paid or require a credit card, and free tiers often fail to deliver a realistic, hands-on experience.

-This guide is designed to lower the barrier to entry by focusing on two foundational areas of DevOps:
+This project is designed to lower the barrier to entry by focusing on two foundational areas of DevOps:

 - GitOps
 - CI/CD